TheBigRoomXXL/lovergne.dev/src/content/awesome/css-is-weird.md

 pitfall of CSS as a style might impact elements it was never meant to.

-Overall some might think that we made a bad tradeoff with CSS by loosing too much control, but I don''t think so.
-As John Allsopp said, <cite>"Control[...] is a limitation of the printed page"</cite>,  when a book is produce and sold only the editor can make it accessible, and he fails to do it most of the time whether it''s diagrams with bad contrast or the absence of braille editions or other things.
-But with the browser and CSS  the user has the last word, he can make it feet it''s need, whatever it is.'
+Overall some might think that we made a bad tradeoff with CSS by loosing too much control, but I don't think so.
+As John Allsopp said, <cite>"Control[...] is a limitation of the printed page"</cite>,  when a book is produce and sold only the editor can make it accessible, and he fails to do it most of the time whether it's diagrams with bad contrast or the absence of braille editions or other things.
+But with the browser and CSS  the user has the last word, he can make it feet it's need, whatever it is.'